realworldocaml/book/book/testing/README.md

     Re-raised at file "duniverse/ppx_inline_test.v0.13.0/runtime-lib/runtime.ml", line 346, characters 6-13
     Called from file "duniverse/ppx_inline_test.v0.13.0/runtime-lib/runtime.ml", line 359, characters 15-52
     Called from file "duniverse/ppx_inline_test.v0.13.0/runtime-lib/runtime.ml", line 446, characters 52-83

   FAILED 1 / 1 tests
   [1]
 ```

 As you can see, the data that caused the comparison to fail is printed
 out, along with the stacktrace.
 Note that in this case the stacktrace
-is mostly a distraction, which is a downside of this way of writing
+is mostly a distraction, which is a downside of using exceptions to
-the test.
+report test failures.

 ### Where should tests go?